christianpflugradt/virtuallet/README.md

 You need to install `sql-de-lite` and `format` using `chicken-install`.
 The first dependency is for SQLite3.
 The second dependency is for basic string formatting functionality such as adding leading zeroes to a string.

+#### Dart 3.0 dependencies

+Dart depends on `sqlite3/sqlite3.dart` but no manual action is required.
+The dependency will be downloaded/updated on program start.

 #### Fortran 2018 dependencies

 You need to install the Fortran binding to SQLite3: `https://github.com/interkosmos/fortran-sqlite3`